shaack/cm-chessboard/README.md

 ### destroy()

 Removes the board from the DOM.
-Returns a **Promise** which will be resolved, after destruction.

 [Example for **destroy**](https://shaack.com/projekte/cm-chessboard/examples/destroy-many-boards.html)